 There are several advantages to using oral appliances over other sleep apnea treatment methods.
 They are easy to use, inexpensive and effective for treating a number of sleep disorders including snoring, upper airway resistance syndrome and obstructive sleep apnea.
 They are easy to insert and remove and tend to have higher compliance rates than CPAP.
 Younger patients who have to moderate sleep apnea, lower BMI and smaller neck sizes are most likely to see positive results from oral appliances.

-The Inspire device is implanted during an outpatient surgical procedure using general anesthesia.
-It is placed beneath the skin of the neck and chest via three small incisions.
+Your specialist implants the Inspire device during an outpatient surgical procedure using general anesthesia.
+It is placed beneath the skin of the neck and chest via two small incisions.
 Most patients recover fully from surgery within a couple of weeks.

 Base of tongue ablation, also known as radiofrequency ablation (RFA), is a minimally invasive surgical procedure in which small amounts of targeted energy are directed at the base of the tongue or palate in order to tighten and reduce tissue.